Join the

 Tools: Stethoscope, watch with “seconds” hand or display (smart watch acceptable), and a pen.

-Uniform alterations: Alterations to the uniform logo and polo shirt are prohibited.
+Uniform alterations: Alterations to the uniform logo and shirt are prohibited.
 The addition of other logos, patches, emblems, medals, insignias, or pins, is also prohibited.
 Cultural & religious dress: Head coverings and tzitzis are permitted.
 Other items maybe accommodated unless it creates a health or safety issue during performance of duties; any such item must not cover the uniform shirt logos or ID badge.

 Tattoos & body art (“pieces”): Includes those made from real or temporary inks, paints, stickers, hennas, or similar skin-staining products whether applied on the surface or through injection.
 Face pieces and pieces that are graphic, explicit, or offensive are prohibited; these pieces must be covered at all times.
 Visible pieces on hands, arms, neck, and behind-the-ear must be in good taste.